ArmSiwatK/PDF-Flattening-Compressor/README.md

 # PDF Flattening Tool

-This Node.js script converts each page of input PDF files into images and recompiles them into flattened PDFs.
+This TypeScript-based Node.js application converts each page of input PDF files into images, then recompiles them into flattened PDFs.
-The input PDFs are read from the `input/` folder, and the flattened PDFs are saved to the `output/` folder with the same filenames.
+Input PDFs are read from the `input/` folder; flattened PDFs are output to the `output/` folder, preserving original filenames.

 ---

 ## Prerequisites

 - **Node.js** (v12 or higher) installed
-- **Poppler-utils** binaries downloaded and placed locally inside the project at: `poppler-VERSION/Library/bin` (contains `pdftoppm.exe` and related executables).
-Windows users can download Poppler from: https://github.com/oschwartz10612/poppler-windows/releases
+- **Poppler-utils** binaries downloaded locally at:poppler-VERSION/Library/bin (contains pdftoppm and related executables).
+Windows users can download Poppler from: https://github.com/oschwartz10612/poppler-windows/release

 ---